 Lizette believes that coaching can offer a transformational space for leaders to grow and develop themselves so that they may also hold these spaces for their teams.
 Having experienced many instances of transformational leadership coaching, she is deeply invested in cultivating this space with leaders who are ready to grow and learn in a supportive and responsive environment.
 Lizette has always made space for her learning and development a priority- from creating an Independent Major in Latin American Studies at Bryn Mawr College, through her most recent work as a member of the inaugural cohort of the Doctor of Education Leadership program at Harvard University.
 Here she studied the intersection of Latinx identity, Adult Development and Adaptive Leadership as spaces where responsive coaching can help adult leaders become the leaders they aspire to be.
 When at home in NYC, Lizette enjoys time with her infant son.
 Becoming a mother has given her another space to explore, grow and share in the spirit of continual learning and development.

-Debon Lewis, Leadership Coach
+Debon Lewis, Leadership Coach and Facilitator